Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

-Stay positive – the LSAT is a very difficult and disheartening exam.
+Stay positive – the LSAT is a very difficult exam.
+Honestly, it can also be disheartening.
 Gains are hard to come by and a bad practice score can be discouraging.
 Stay positive!
 Keep a good attitude and know that your hard work and long hours will pay off in the end.

 Yes.
 While you could in theory get away without a prep course in studying for the LSAT, it would be inadvisable.
 LSAT prep courses, even the budget options, will give you lessons and practice problems that you need to effectively prepare.